KyruCabading/internationalization-example/README.md

 - Relative Time (1 second ago / 2 seconds ago)
 - Browser/Computer Language Detection (off for current app)
 - In app language switching

-## Recommendation
-**It'll be much faster to implement internationalization after the app is finalized** because our pace is quick with alot of moving parts.
-We will save more dev hours by replacing strings with the components _after_ the app is more or less finalized.
-The most intensive part of this process is hooking internationalization up properly which can be done after the app is finished (no compatibility issues).

 ## How to Implement